 - Strong work ethic

-Can You Identify Why You Are A Good Candidate For The Job?
+Can You Identify Why You Are A Strong Candidate For The Job?

 - Can you effectively identify all your skills and talents?